Please refer to Appendix A for a glossary of defined terms.

 When we communicate with you, we may communicate via electronic means, such as e-mail.
-We strive to ensure that our communications do not contain any spam.
-“Spam” refers to any unsolicited Commercial Electronic Messages (or CEMs) that have been sent without consent.
-In that light, we require all CEMs from our Office to be in compliance with Privacy Laws.
+We strive to ensure that our Commercial Electronic Messages (“CEMs”) are sent with consent, identifying information and unsubscribe mechanisms.
+We require all CEMs from our Office to be in compliance with Privacy Laws.
 If and when we communicate with you using CEMs, you can opt out of receiving such messages by following the “Unsubscribe” link included at the bottom of such messages or by contacting Natalie Rheault.
 Any questions or concerns with respect to CEMs from our Office may be addressed to Natalie Rheault.
-In the event that our Office inadvertently sends out a CEM without consent, we commit to investigating every such instance and assisting the employee(s) or managers involved with renewing their understanding and awareness of our compliance responsibilities.
+In the event that our Office inadvertently sends out a CEM without consent, we commit to investigating every such instance and assisting the employee(s) or manager(s) involved with renewing their understanding and awareness of our compliance responsibilities.

 Accountability for this Office’s compliance with Privacy Laws rests with the designated Privacy Officer even though others in the Office may be responsible for the day-to-day collection and processing of Personal Information.

 Our staff persons and employees are briefed on the importance of privacy and receive training on the handling of your Personal Information

 Our Office is comprised of many persons working together to ensure that our patients and clients receive proper care.
 Some of these persons are Trustees whereas some are not.
 We take this opportunity to describe the structure of our Office so that you understand who may be handling your Personal Information and in what manner.